 \subsection{Implementation}

 We use the biomedical-ner-all model~\citep{raza2022large} as the Weak Expert $W(\cdot)$.
 The model is built on DistilBERT architecture and trained to recognize 107 biomedical entities in clinical texts.
 For the Strong Generalist $G(\cdot)$, we experiment with different instruction-tuned models (e.g., Qwen-3-0.6B~\citep{qwen3} and LlaMA-3.2-3B-Instruct~\citep{grattafiori2024llama}), which excel at rephrasing, summarizing, or restructuring text in a human-like way.
-Unless explicitly stated, Qwen-3-0.6B model is used as default $G(\cdot)$.
-To address long input lengths in MIMIC-III notes, we implement Cache-Augmented Generation (CAG)~\citep{chan2025don} to expand the context window of the generalist models, allowing the model to maintain coherence and preserve critical clinical information throughout the augmentation process.
+To address long input lengths in MIMIC-III notes, we implement Cache-Augmented Generation (CAG)~\citep{chan2025don} to expand the context window of the generalist models, allowing the model to maintain coherence throughout the augmentation process.
 To assess the effectiveness of different augmentation strategies, we conduct downstream clinical prediction tasks using the augmented datasets.
 Specifically, we fine-tune a Qwen-3 model with LoRA adapters~\citep{hu2021loralowrankadaptationlarge} and a BERT model~\citep{jiang2023health} with full fine-tuning.
-Lastly, the hyperparameters were selected using a grid search.
 In \Cref{appendix:hyperparameters}, we provide a detailed analysis of the hyperparameters (see \Cref{tab:sft_lr_readmission}, \Cref{tab:lora_r}, and \Cref{tab:sft_epochs}).